aurorax-space/docs/docs/code/advanced_usage/advanced_conjunctions.md

     Please note, AuroraX imposes a limit of **10** criteria blocks in a search query.

+Below, we'll have a look at an example of a quadruple-conjunction search, using two ground and two space criteria blocks (4 total criteria blocks).

 !!! example "Example - search for quadruple-conjunctions"

     This example is a search to find quadruple-conjunctions (4 criteria blocks).